Lōc-ed After Dark

 Lōc-ed After Dark is the debut studio album by American rapper Tone Lōc.
-It was released on January 23, 1989 via Delicious Vinyl.
-Production was handled by Matt Dike, Michael Ross and The Dust Brothers.
-The album reached the number-one spot on the Billboard 200 chart and was certified double platinum by the Recording Industry Association of America.
+It was released on January 23, 1989, via Delicious Vinyl.
+The album was produced by Matt Dike, Michael Ross, and the Dust Brothers.
+It reached the number-one spot on the Billboard 200 chart and was certified double platinum by the Recording Industry Association of America.
+Lōc-ed After Dark was the first album by a Black rap musician to top the chart.
 It featured three singles: "Wild Thing", "Funky Cold Medina", and "I Got It Goin' On".

 The album's cover is based on Donald Byrd's 1963 album A New Perspective and also features the headlight of a Jaguar e-type sports car.

+Critical reception

+The New York Times noted that the music "ranges from bare hard-core street rap to rock-rap fusion".
+The Washington Post wrote that "Matt Dike and Michael Ross underpin Loc's minor-league raps with a stripped-down but eclectic sound that is consistently propulsive."
+The Boston Globe called Lōc-ed After Dark a "party-till-you-drop debut album."
+The Los Angeles Daily News determined that the album "may feature the most artful sampling yet heard on record."